Fire! Fire!

 10. Right now, open every closet and drawer, and walk around your own house and video its contents.
 Then send the video to the cloud or keep a thumb drive of it outside your house.

-I expect that even though there’s a difference between climate and an intentional criminal act being the reason for the loss of a home to fire, the violation, the destabilization, and the mourning for loss of security, is pretty much the same.
+There’s a difference between degrading climate and an intentional criminal act being the reason for the loss of a home to fire, but the violation, the destabilization, and the mourning for loss of security, is pretty much the same.
 For me, this interaction, which I wrote into the prologue for my novel Hard Cider, was a defining moment.

 There would have been no rescue here!”
 The Ann Arbor fire marshal held my arm as fiercely as my gaze…….
 I tore my eyes away from his and tried again to look at the house, still reeking of wet char, a crazy perimeter of crime tape separating the ugly remains of our home from the brilliant June morning.